zeljkostevic/zeljkostevic.github.io/cookies-policy.md

 layout: page
 title: Cookies Policy
 description: >
-  Urška Tomašević njegovaurska.github.io (“us”, “we”, or “our”) uses cookies on the https://njegovaurska.github.io website... by Urška Tomašević
+  Željko Stević zeljkostevic.github.io (“us”, “we”, or “our”) uses cookies on the https://zeljkostevic.github.io website... by Željko Stević
 hide_description: true
 ---

 Last updated: May 5, 2019, 15:15

-Urška Tomašević njegovaurska.github.io (“us”, “we”, or “our”) uses cookies on the [https://njegovaurska.github.io/](https://njegovaurska.github.io/) website (the “Service”).
+Željko Stević zeljkostevic.github.io (“us”, “we”, or “our”) uses cookies on the [https://zeljkostevic.github.io/](https://zeljkostevic.github.io/) website (the “Service”).
 By using the Service, you consent to the use of cookies.

 Our Cookies Policy explains what cookies are, how we use cookies, how third-parties we may partner with may use cookies on the Service, your choices regarding cookies and further information about cookies.